snikket-im/snikket-ios/.github/ISSUE_TEMPLATE/bug_report_user.md

 ---
 name: Bug report (App user)
-about: Reports for app download from App Store
+about: Reports for app download from App Store or TestFlight
 title: ''
 labels: 'bug'
 assignees: ''